sktime/sktime/README.rst

 High-level interface
 ~~~~~~~~~~~~~~~~~~~~
-There are numerous different time series data related learning tasks, including
+There are numerous different time series data related learning tasks, for example

 * Time series classification and regression,
 * Classical forecasting,
 * Supervised/panel forecasting,
-* Time series segmentation,
+* Time series segmentation.
-* Time-to-event and event risk modelling.

-The sktime high-level interface aims to create a unified interface for these different learning tasks through the following two objects:
+The sktime high-level interface aims to create a unified interface for these different learning tasks (partially inspired by the APIs of mlr and openML) through the following two objects:

 * :code:`Task` object that encapsulates meta-data from a dataset and the necessary information about the particular supervised learning task, e.g. the instructions on how to derive the target/labels for classification from the data,
 * :code:`Strategy` objects that wrap low-level estimators and allows to use :code:`fit` and :code:`predict` methods using data and a task object.